cocoa-nlp/cocoa-nlp.github.io/_pages/contact.md

 <p><h2><strong>BS / MS students</strong></h2></p>
-<p>We often have opportunities for undergraduate and masters students to get involved in our lab either for course credits, thesis work, or with research assistant positions.
+<p>We often have opportunities for current OU undergraduate and masters students to get involved in our lab either for course credits, thesis work, or with research assistant positions.
 It can be helpful to have taken the follow (or equivalent) courses, but it is not strictly necessary: STA 2226, CSI 2300, and one course related to AI (e.g., CSI 4130/5130, CSI 4140/5140, CSI 4340/5340, CSI 4810/5810 or other courses from the Intelligent Computing track).
 If you are interested, please send us your updated resume and transcripts via email..</p>